knownsec/pocsuite3/README.md

 ```

-The latest version of this software is available from: http://pocsuite.org
+The latest version of this software is available at: http://pocsuite.org

 ## Documentation